 Flowers

-We grow flowers for people who prefer a little dusk in their bouquet, and for those who love full‑spectrum color.
+We grow flowers for people who prefer a little dusk in their bouquet and those who love full‑spectrum color.
 Expect moody, saturated hues—inky purples, deep reds, near‑black tones—alongside vibrant market bouquets in every shade of the rainbow.
 You’ll also see plenty of textural seed heads and foliage that dry beautifully.
-Flowers are available fresh for arrangements and bouquets, and dried for wreaths and craft work.
+Flowers are available fresh for arrangements and bouquets, dried for wreaths and craft work, with CSA shares available for seasonal blooms.

 Specialty seedlings